 Muay Thai is a straightforward but brutal art practiced in many countries all over the world and is the national sport of Thailand.
 It uses gloves similar to the ones used in western traditional boxing and is fought in a ring.
 When I had first started Muay Thai it seemed similar and looked similar at first to traditional western boxing but after my first lesson my view on the art was completely changed forever.
 I don't think it could be more different from traditional boxing as the style and feel of it is nowhere near the same.
 Muay Thai is such an interesting art to learn because there is so much to learn.
 So this is where Muay Thai is a completely unique and devastating martial art.

 Give your teens the opportunity to express themselves amongst their peers (ages 13-17) through physical activity in a safe and positive environment.
-The program curriculum includes weekly classes in Brazilian Jiu Jitsu, Judo, Boxing, Kickboxing, and Muay Thai.
+The program curriculum includes weekly classes in Brazilian Jiu Jitsu, Judo, MMA, Kickboxing, and Muay Thai.

 Students will develop a positive and disciplined attitude by building a strong foundation in the basic skills of martial arts: blocks, punches, kicks, stances, as well as basic Brazilian Jiu Jitsu, and sparring.